US STOCKS-S&P 500, Dow retreat after rally; Nasdaq gains further

 By Medha Singh and Devik Jain

-The S&P 1500 airlines index tumbled 6.8%, while cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd fell between 6.7% and 6.2% after leading the recent recovery in stock markets.
+The S&P 1500 airlines index tumbled 7.3%, while cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd fell between 6.4% and 6.6% following their sharp recovery amid recent signs of a pickup in global travel.

+Financial, industrial and energy stocks which have surged in recent weeks on hopes of an improved economic outlook dragged on the benchmark S&P 500.

+Technology and communication services and consumer discretionary stocks were in positive territory.

 The Nasdaq became the first of Wall Street’s main indexes to confirm a new bull market after hitting a low on March 23.
 The rally in U.S. stocks accelerated last week after strikingly upbeat May jobs data strengthened views the worst of the economic fallout from the pandemic was over.

-The benchmark S&P 500 is about 5% below its own all-time high, having climbed nearly 46% since its pandemic low on March 23.
+The benchmark S&P 500, which erased its losses for the year on Monday, is about 5% below its own all-time high.

-“We’ve gone really far in a short period of time.
-I would not be surprised to see the market sort of trend sideways within the next week or two,” said Tim Chubb, chief investment officer at Girard in West Chester, Pennsylvania.
+“It’s a very tepid pullback in equities, a little bit more concentrated in early cyclical stocks that feels like profit taking after their very impressive rallies over the past few weeks,” said Yousef Abbasi, global market strategist at INTL FCStone in New York.

-While no major policy announcements are expected when the U.S. central bank wraps up its two-day meeting on Wednesday, investors will keep a close watch on its remarks on the health of the economy.
+While no major policy announcements are expected when the U.S. central bank wraps up its two-day meeting on Wednesday, investors will be keen to know its remarks on the health of the economy.

-The benchmark U.S. yield curve - an indicator of economic expansion - has widened to its steepest level since March as U.S. data improved.
-Investors will also keep an eye out on whether the Fed will step in to flatten the yield curve.
+The closely-watched U.S. yield curve steepened the most since March as U.S. data improved.
+Investors will also keep an eye out on whether the Fed will introduce yield curve control measures.

-“Everyone will really be looking for the Fed’s continued commitment to support financial markets as well as the economy with low interest rates and stimulus.
-And what they plan on doing with the size of the balance sheet,” Girard’s Chubb said.

-Nine of the 11 S&P sectors were in the red with interest-rate sensitive financials weighing the most on the benchmark index.
-Technology and communication services stocks, which had lost ground recently, climbed higher on Monday.

-In a bright spot, Tiffany & Co edged 2.1% higher as the luxury jeweler said it had amended certain of its debt agreements in order to have sufficient liquidity to navigate the virus outbreak as it posted a 43% slump in quarterly sales.
+U.S. financial market operators, including the New York Stock Exchange, held a moment of silence in honor of George Floyd, a 46-year-old African American who died on May 25 after a white police officer knelt on his neck for nearly nine minutes.

-Declining issues outnumbered advancers for a 4.15-to-1 ratio on the NYSE and for a 2.50-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.79-to-1 ratio on the NYSE and a 2.10-to-1 ratio on the Nasdaq.

-The S&P index recorded five new 52-week highs and no new lows, while the Nasdaq recorded 29 new highs and no new lows.
+The S&P index recorded five new 52-week highs and no new low, while the Nasdaq recorded 33 new highs and no new low.
 (Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Uttaresh.V and Shounak Dasgupta)